Simon Johnson (footballer): Playing career

-In June 2005, he left Leeds and signed for Darlington on a free transfer where he enjoyed regular first team football, but fell out of favour under manager Dave Penney after nearly signing for Wycombe Wanderers.
+In June 2005, he signed for Darlington on a free transfer where he enjoyed regular first-team football, but fell out of favour under manager Dave Penney after nearly signing for Wycombe Wanderers.
 He joined Hereford United on 8 August 2007, initially on a short-term contract, which was later extended.
-In his first season at Edgar Street he was used mainly as a winger and made little impact until he scored a last minute equaliser against Wycombe in December 2007.
+In his first season at Edgar Street he was used mainly as a winger and made little impact until he scored a last-minute equaliser against Wycombe in December 2007.
 He made his first league start of the season in the following match, and featured regularly for the remainder of the season as Hereford won promotion to League One.
-He notably scored an inspirational winner in the FA Cup against Tranmere Rovers, to send Hereford into the Fourth Round for the first time in 16 years.
-He left the club by mutual consent on 21 April 2009.
+In that season's FA Cup, he scored an inspirational winner against Tranmere Rovers to send Hereford into the fourth round for the first time in 16 years.
+The following season, Johnson was used mainly as a substitute, failed to score, and left the club by mutual consent on 21 April 2009.

-He was at Bury on a three-month deal.
-Johnson made his debut as late substitute in a 3–0 loss to AFC Bournemouth.
-On 12 September 2009, the club website announced that his month-to-month contract had been terminated.
+Johnson joined Bury on a three-month deal in August 2009, and made his debut as late substitute in a 3–0 loss to AFC Bournemouth, but left the club after the first month.

-He subsequently played for Halesowen Town and Solihull Moors, before joining his fourth club of the 2009–10 campaign, Guiseley.
-After a spell in Malta with Hibernians, he rejoined Solihull Moors, initially on loan from Guiseley.
-He finished his career with Hinckley United and Hinckley, before coming out of retirement to play one FA Vase match for Highgate United while he was manager.
+He moved into non-league football with Halesowen Town and Solihull Moors, before joining his fourth club of the 2009–10 campaign, Guiseley, in March 2010.
+Johnson made 11 appearances as Guiseley won the Northern Premier League Premier Division, and committed his future to the club ahead of their upcoming campaign in the Conference North.
+After being linked with Hibernians in Malta, Johnson rejoined Solihull Moors on loan in September 2010, before signing permanently in January 2011.
+He finished his playing career with Hinckley United and Hinckley, before coming out of retirement to make one substitute appearance in the FA Vase for Highgate United during a short spell – July 2021 to January 2022 – as manager of the Midland League club.

 Coaching career

-Johnson was appointed manager of Midland League club Highgate United in July 2021.
-He left the club in January 2022.
+On 4 December 2024, Johnson was appointed first-team coach at Southern League Premier Division Central club Redditch United.